-You’ll need an energy performance certificate before you can sell or rent your property.
-Knowing what an EPC is and the data it contains can help you obtain valuable information about a property before you buy it or improve the energy efficiency of a property you live in or rent out.
+An energy performance certificate is essential, especially with the continuous increase in energy costs and current rise in awareness of the environmental impact of energy efficiency.
+You’ll need an energy performance certificate before you can sell or rent your property in Belgravia or the surrounding areas.
+Knowing what an energy performance certificate is and the data it contains can help you obtain valuable information about a property before you buy it or improve the energy efficiency of a property you live in or rent out.

 What is an EPC?

 An Energy Performance Certificate (EPC) scores the energy efficiency of a domestic property on a scale of A to G. It gives potential buyers or tenants an idea of how costly it will be to heat and light the property and what its carbon dioxide emissions are likely to be.

 An EPC also highlights how the property could be made more energy-efficient.
 Even if you rent your home, you could still implement some recommendations, such as switching to energy-efficient light bulbs.

 Your property’s EPC needs to be available to potential buyers or tenants as soon as you start to market your property.